cserteGT3/JuliaCon2020RANSAC/slides/JuliaCon2020.md

 ### Goal

-recognize primitive shapes: planes, spheres, cylinders, cones, tori
+Recognize primitive shapes: planes, spheres, cylinders, cones, tori

 ???
 One way to acquire a such representation is to identify primitive shapes in the point cloud, such as planes, spheres, etc.